nvrmvx/valentines-availability-divisor/booking-form-how-to/README.md

 ![not accepting responses message](../assets/step_1_8.jpg "Not accepting responses message")
 <br>
 <br>
-<input type="checkbox"> Edit the message in the following box (copy and paste in the songs from the form description, edit the time that you plan to open the form, and edit the "time available" in case you are taking lunch breaks as a whole and not in small sub-groups), copy and paste it (to not drag the whole thing, you could just click inside the box, `Ctrl + A`, `Ctrl + C`) to the box in the `Responders will see this message` box, and save it (just in case, copy and paste it to your saved messages in Telegram too, it's kind of a pain to rewrite).
+<input type="checkbox"> Edit the message in the following box (copy and paste in the songs from the form description, edit the time that you plan to open the form, and edit the "time available" in case you are taking lunch breaks as a whole and not in small sub-groups), copy and paste it (to not drag the whole thing, you could just click inside the box, `Ctrl + A`, `Ctrl + C`) to the box in the `Responders will see this message` box, and save it (just in case, copy and paste it to your saved messages in Telegram too, it's kind of a pain to rewrite, and some of the stuff later could overwrite this message).
 <br>
 <textarea cols="143" rows="33" style="resize:none;">Registration is not open yet.
 It will start on 10/02/YEAR at 12:00
 but you may already start planning your 💌Singing Valentine💌!